-Concrete septic tanks are superior to fiberglass or plastic because they are watertight and heavy black porn duty, making it the ideal preferred storage vessel for on-site septic storage and treatment.
+Concrete septic tanks are superior to fiberglass or plastic because they are watertight and heavy duty, making it the ideal preferred storage vessel for on-site septic storage and treatment.

 In the United States, there are 40 million septic systems in service.
 Septic systems use the surrounding soil to filter the discharge from septic tanks, the primary structure in a septic system.
 In addition to the advantages listed above, concrete septic tanks are also known for the following: